getappmap/vscode-appland/README.md

 ### AppMap Navie AI

 AppMap Navie AI is a powerful chat interface that will help you gain insight about your project.
-Navie uses your AppMaps and your code to provide you with helpful and specific suggestions that are relevant to your codebase.
+Navie uses your AppMaps and code snippets to provide you with helpful explanations about your software and specific code suggestions that are more relevant to your codebase than typical generative AI coding assistants.

-When you ask Navie a question, it will find and display relevant AppMaps of your code.
+When you ask Navie a question, it will retrieve and display relevant AppMaps of your code so you can see how the AI arrived at the code suggestions.
 The AppMaps are visualizations of the code that you're discussing with Navie, helping you understand how your code works and how you can improve it.
+Navie can also help you improve the runtime security and performance of your code by using AppMap findings and AppMap data in the response.
+It is like Pair Programming with a Principal Engineer who knows your code inside and out.

 [![AppMap Navie AI](https://appmap.io/assets/img/navie_answer_example.png 'Appmap Navie AI')](https://appmap.io/assets/img/navie_answer_example.png)